 Tephrocactus articulatus var. papyracanthus (Phil.)
 Backeb. was first described by Carl Backeberg in the same publication as the species.
 It was first named and described as Opuntia papyracantha by Rudolph Amandus Philippi in Gartenflora in 1872.
 Plants of the World Online lists Tephrocactus articulatus var. papyracanthus as a synonym of the species.
 You can still use the name since it is validly published.

 The genus, Tephrocactus Lem., was named and described by (Antoine) Charles Lemaire in Les Cactées Histoire in 1868.
-Plants of the World Online by Kew lists 9 accepted species of Tephrocactus as of 11-19-20 when I am updating this page.
+Plants of the World Online by Kew still lists 9 accepted species of Tephrocactus as of 11-19-20 when I am updating this page.
 Those numbers could change as updates are made.

 When I was at Wal-Mart buying cactus on February 9, 2016, a piece fell off of a Paper Spine Cactus.
 I just had to rescue it and bring it home.
 That is better than it being thrown in the trash, right?
 As you can see in the first photo, it didn’t take long for this little nubbin to start growing.